appbaseio/reactive-manual/content/getting-started/WritingData.md

 [ReactiveSearch](https://opensource.appbase.io/reactivesearch/) and [ReactiveMaps](https://opensource.appbase.io/reactivemaps/) only offer components for creating read based search UIs.

-In this post, we talk about a few ways to perform the Create, Update and Delete operations on the data.
+In this post, we will talk about a few ways to perform Create, Update and Delete operations on the data.

 ## appbase-js

 [`appbase-js`](https://github.com/appbaseio/appbase-js) is the javascript library from appbase.io that runs on Node.JS, UMD, React and React Native environments.

-We recommend using appbase-js on a [Node.JS middleware](http://expressjs.com/en/guide/using-middleware.html) to perform the write operations.
+We recommend using appbase-js in a [Node.JS middleware](http://expressjs.com/en/guide/using-middleware.html) to perform the write operations.

 > Note
 >
-> It is important to perform write operations from a secure environment, as you don't want to expose the write credentials publically.
+> It is important to perform write operations from a secure environment, as you don't want to expose the write credentials publicly.

 ## REST API